All About Liz Reyes

 Continually looking for new challenges and an eagerness to get out in the field and hone her skills from the ground up, Liz continued to advance through a variety of markets working as an Anchor and Reporter in several CTV Affiliate stations in Ontario Canada, taking on increasing responsibilities in an effort to build journalistic credibility.
 During this time she covered a plethora of stories ranging from taking a “cage” 20,000 feet underground to report on a Neutrino Research Lab, to dog sledding in the winter forest with Native Indians to better understand their culture.

 Liz eventually moved to Miami in 1994.
-Her new position as the Nightbeat Reporter at South Florida’s number one TV Station and ABC Affiliate WPLG Miami, was a coveted energy charged high profile news position in South Florida.
+Her new position as the Nightbeat Reporter and fill in Anchor at South Florida’s number one TV Station and ABC Affiliate WPLG Miami, was a coveted energy charged high profile news position in South Florida.

 While at WPLG, Liz reported on some of the nations top news stories, and covered in depth such stories as the 1997 murder of Fashion Designer Gianni Versace on South Beach and the manhunt and eventual discovery of Andrew Cunanan’s suicide in Miami Beach.